 - Use high ranking keywords in your title, meta description and URL and,

 - Use high ranking and relevant keywords in your landing page content.
 You want to let google know exactly what your landing page is about.

-- Bounce Rate Bounce rate is another important metric for interpreting landing page performance as it indicates the percentage of users that leave your landing page without clicking or viewing any other pages.
-This metric is important because a visitor that bounces will not convert.
-For the full audit on bounce rate including how to improve bounce rate, visit our blog article here: ‘Why is Bounce Rate Important?‘.
+Engagement rate is another important metric for interpreting landing page performance as it indicates the percentage of users that interact with your landing page.
+This metric is important because a visitor that doesn’t engage will not convert.

 - Traffic Source